awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Log to a dedicated and centralized Amazon S3 bucket**

-CloudTrail log files are an audit log of actions taken by a user, role or an AWS service\.
+CloudTrail log files are an audit log of actions taken by an IAM identity or an AWS service\.
 The integrity, completeness and availability of these logs is crucial for forensic and auditing purposes\.
 By logging to a dedicated and centralized Amazon S3 bucket, you can enforce strict security controls, access, and segregation of duties\.

 The following are some steps you can take:
 + Create a separate AWS account as a log archive account\.
 If you use AWS Organizations, enroll this account in the organization, and consider [creating an organization trail](creating-trail-organization.md) to log data for all AWS accounts in your organization\.